 Don’t worry, this will not set your baby up for failure!

-Your baby is just learning about life outside the womb, so comforting your baby by any means necessary is ok.
+Your baby is just learning about life outside the womb, so comforting your baby by any means necessary is ok - it's just a phase.